-make mainNN
+make mainNN ./mainNN

-./mainNN.exe

 The output is now just written to the terminal, stdout.
-To save the output to a file instead, do ./mainNN.exe > mainNN.out, after which you can study the test output at leisure by opening mainNN.out.
+To save the output to a file instead, do ./mainNN > outNN, after which you can study the test output at leisure by opening outNN.
 See Appendix A for an explanation of the event record that is listed in several of the runs.